 When you are ready to move on, take 29 into Wardensville, WV.
 Wardensville has changed a lot in the past five years.
 It has been a long time destination for hunters and fisherman.
 But recently, Wardensville and neighboring Lost River, WV have become a great place to escape the city for a long lazy weekend.
 Trendy shops are popping up and it’s worth stopping to check them out on your way through town.
 My favorite is Lost River Trading Post.
 They are located at 295 East main street Wardensville, WV.

 But, you’ll know you’ve arrived when you see the giant red cow dressed like a cowboy outside.
 They specialize in local and American made products.
 You can buy coffee, craft beer, antiques, art, and even weird taxidermy here.
-It’s a great place to stretch your legs and wander around looking at the beautiful and unusual items.
+It’s a great place to stretch your legs and wander around looking at the beautiful and unique items.